gragra33/Blazing.Mvvm/readme.md

 }
 ```

-In the `View` component, use the `ViewModelDefinition` attribute to specify the key of the ViewModel:
+In the `View` component, use the `ViewModelKey` attribute to specify the key of the ViewModel:

 ```xml
 @page "/fetchdata"